sadicangel/folk-library/README.md

 # folk-library

-An app for searching folk albums.
+An app for viewing and searching _my_ folk albums.